RyanQuey/packer-boxes/README.md

 # Jeff Geerling's Vagrant Box Packer Builds, with some edits by Ryan Quey

 ## Home config files:
 make sure to put in the `shared/home-configs` and layout as if it was the home folder

 - Make sure to set VAGRANT_CLOUD_TOKEN on your [tokens page](https://app.vagrantup.com/settings/security).
 - in cmder, would use admin console, and `setx VAGRANT_CLOUD_TOKEN "..." /M`

+- Make some changes in the dev env and want to update this repository?
+Run the `update-home-configs.sh` script in the `shared/home-configs` folder and it will copy all of the home configs I use over automatically
 ## Different build jsons
 ![Validate Packer JSON files](https://github.com/geerlingguy/packer-boxes/workflows/Validate%20Packer%20JSON%20files/badge.svg)